nikki93/raylib-template/README.md

 Submodules are used for dependencies, so make sure to have cloned the repository with `git clone --recursive` or do `git submodule update --init --recursive` after cloning.
-You'll need to have CMake installed.
+You'll need to have CMake and Ninja installed.

 ### Desktop